martinthomson/tmi/draft-thomson-tmi.md

 # Intermediation Is Useful

-Intermediaries often contribute value that is difficult to acquire in other ways.
-Use of an intermediary might allow access to resources that are otherwise unavailable, or that are uniquely a property of the function of the intermediary.

-This does not imply that all intermediaries have exclusive control over access to resources.
+That intermediaries provide access to valuable resources does not imply that all intermediaries have exclusive control over access to resources.
 A router might provide access to other networks, but similar access might be obtained via a different route.
 The same web content might be provided by multiple CDNs.
 Multiple DNS resolvers can provide answers to the same queries.
 The ability to access the same capabilities from multiple entities contributes greatly to the robustness of a system.

 Intermediaries often provide capabilities that benefit from economies of scale by providing a service that aggregates demand from multiple individuals.
-For instance, individuals are unlikely to be in a position to negotiate connectivity to multiple networks, but an ISP can.
+For instance, individuals are unlikely to be in a position to negotiate connections to multiple networks, but an ISP can.
 Similarly, an individual might find it difficult to acquire the capacity necessary to withstand a DDoS attack, but the scale at which a CDN operates means that this capacity is likely available to it.
 Or the value of a social network is in part due to the existing participation of other people.

 Aggregation also provides other potential benefits.
-For instance, caching of shared information can allow for performance advantages that mitigate against delays resulting from distance between communicating endpoints.
+For instance, caching of shared information can allow for performance advantages.
 From an efficiency perspective, the use of shared resources might allow load to be more evenly distributed over time.
-For privacy, individual activity might be intermixed with the activity of many others, thereby making it difficult to distinguish that activity and identify its origin.
+For privacy, individual activity might be mixed with the activity of many others, thereby making it difficult to isolate that activity.

-The ability of an intermediary to operate at scale can therefore provide a range of advantages in performance, scalability, privacy, and other areas that accrue to the system as a whole.
+The ability of an intermediary to operate at scale can therefore provide a number of different benefits to performance, scalability, privacy, and other areas.

 # Intermediation Enables Scaling Of Control {#scale}

-The scale at which intermediaries operate means that they are often seen as effective control points in the systems that depend on them.
 An action by an intermediary can affect all who communicate using that intermediary.
+For an intermediary that operates at scale, this means it can be seen as an effective control point.

 The goal of some intermediary deployments is to effect a policy, relying on the ability of a well-placed intermediary to affect multiple protocol interactions